Master of Science, Library and Information Science (MS LIS)

 • One of the largest alumni networks in the field, providing lifelong professional collaboration and support

-• Three Massachusetts locations: the Simmons campus in Boston’s Fenway Neighborhood, the SLIS West program at Mount Holyoke College in South Hadley, and The Eric Carle Museum of Picture Book Art in Amherst, Massachusetts
+• Three Massachusetts locations: the Simmons campus in Boston’s Fenway neighborhood, the SLIS West program at Mount Holyoke College in South Hadley, and the Eric Carle Museum of Picture Book Art in Amherst, Massachusetts

-Why Simmons Children’s
+Why Simmons Children’s Literature Programs?

 MA in Children’s Literature, MFA in Writing for Children